lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

         SENDER                                    RECEIVER

-*: the decision to use Fragmentation or not is left to each LPWAN technology over which SCHC is applied.
-See LPWAN technology-specific documents.
+*: the decision to use Fragmentation or not is left to each Profile.

 ~~~~
 {: #Fig-Operations title='SCHC operations at the SENDER and the RECEIVER'}